A Lone Swan is a Lonely Swan

 A Mute Cob is Facing the Winter Months Alone.

-A Paddling of Ducks are his Only Companions.
+A Paddling of Ducks are his Only Feathered Companions.

 A Female Nesting Alone is Very Vulnerable.